-Dialogue optimization is defined by four main aspects:
+Dialogue optimization is defined by these main aspects:

 - Who.
 The visitors to whom optimizer is targeted.

 - When.
 The time period within which the optimizer is active,